TL-4319/ua_mavlink/README.md

 MAVLink is a messaging protocol for communicating between drone components, located both on and off the vehicle.
 The protocol consists of many message and microservice definitions and [C headers](https://github.com/bolderflight/mavlink_c_library_v2) are available for packing, unpacking, sending, and parsing messages.
 This library implements each microservice as a class and then wraps all of them into a parent class for easier integration with vehicle software.
 The supported microservices are:
    * [Heartbeat](https://mavlink.io/en/services/heartbeat.html): establishes communication with other MAVLink components and relays information on vehicle type and status.
    * Utility: sends status texts to the ground station.
    * Telemetry: sends sensor and estimation data for display on a ground station or use in a MAVLink component.
-Can also receive SCALED_IMU, SCALED_PRESSURE, GPS_RAW_INT, ATTITUDE, VFR_HUD, LOCAL_POSITION_NED, and GLOBAL_POSITION_NED messages and output the received data.
    * [Parameter](https://mavlink.io/en/services/parameter.html): defines parameters whose values can be set by other MAVLink components, such as ground stations.
 Useful for defining on-board excitations, tunable control law gains, etc. Only floating point types are currently supported.
    * [Mission](https://mavlink.io/en/services/mission.html): enables Mission Items to be sent to the drone from a ground station.
 These can include flight plans, fences, and rally points.
-   * [UTM](http://mavlink.io/en/services/traffic_management.html): implements the UAS Traffic Management (UTM) microservice, broadcasting the UTM data from the drone and receiving UTM data from other nearby drones.

 The MAVLink protocol is massive and documentation is sometimes sparse with respect to *how* components should communicate with each other (the order of messages, what actions the drone or ground control station should take on receiving each message).
 Further, ground control stations often only use a subset of MAVLink.
 This library attempts to simplify MAVLink usage by providing an intuitive interface and abstracting away the microservice details.